 After I earned my Bachelor of Commerce in Marketing Management from Ryerson University in 2014, I pursued an administrative career in the Canadian public service.
 Within the first six weeks of my first contract, a co-worker sexually assaulted me on our drive home.

 As the traumatic symptoms began to manifest having to see him in the workplace every day, I had no other choice than to seek help from my managers and reported him.
-You would think that the government would address sexual assault swiftly and appropriately - I thought so but was proven terribly wrong.
+You would think that the Canadian government would address sexual assault swiftly and appropriately - I thought so but was proven terribly wrong.
 My managers’ inadequate and unjust response was the jumping off point for my activism.

 In 2017, I went viral for bringing light to Teen Vogue’s frequent exploitation of marginalized freelance writers, and spoke about it at length on CANADALAND’s podcast.
 I also have a small feature in Slut or Nut: Diary of a Rape Trial, a documentary directed by Kelly Showker, starring Toronto activist Mandi Gray.
 You might also know me as the woman who got doxxed for calling Ariana Grande a “spoiled white girl from Boca” on Twitter when she tweeted about “them blogs.”

 Through my work as a journalist pursuing justice through administrative procedures, I transform my trauma into positive systemic change.
 I’m fiercely passionate about showing other survivors/victims that they’re not alone, and I’m dedicated to fostering empathy and compassion in Western culture to prevent and eradicate sexual violence on a grassroots level.
 I’m currently on the Board of the Toronto Rape Crisis Centre/Multicultural Women Against Rape, where I started as a Crisis Line Counsellor.